Kimberly Brandão

 Kimberly Maria Brandão (born 26 April 1984) is an American-born Portuguese retired professional footballer who played as a centre back.
 Through 2012, she was a captain of the Portugal women's national team, which she has represented since 2007.

 At the club level, Brandão played professionally for the 2011 WPS Champions Western New York Flash (WNY Flash), and has been a professional player since 2007.
 She won national championships in 2010 (W-League) and 2011 (WPS).

+She is formerly the head coach of the women's soccer team at the University of Wisconsin–Green Bay.

 Early life

 Brandão was born in Rahway, New Jersey and is a dual citizen of the United States and Portugal.
 She attended Rahway High School from 1998 to 2002 where she played on the varsity soccer team.
 As a freshman, tallied 59 points (22g, 15a) and earned first of three consecutive All-Union County honors.
 During her sophomore year, she tallied 34 points with 10 goals and 14 assists.
 She was subsequently named to the NJGSCA All-State Team and the Star-Ledger's All-Group 3 First Team and All-State Third Team.
 As a junior, Brandão was named one of the top 20 players in North Jersey by the New Jersey Girls Soccer Coaches Association (NJGSCA) and named to the Star-Ledger All-Group 3 First Team and All-State Second Team.

 Brandão played for the Jersey Splash, coached by Charlie Naimo and won the State Cup in 2001 and 2002, Disney Cup in 2001 and WAGS Memorial Day Tournament in 2000.
 Brandão played for the Olympic Development Program (ODP) state team for nine years and the regional team for four years from 1998 to 2001.